CFloy66-v12o/UPenn-cyber-proj-1/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-- _TODO: List the IP addresses of the machines you are monitoring_
+- 10.0.0.5
+- 10.0.0.7

 We have installed the following Beats on these machines:

-- _TODO: Specify which Beats you successfully installed_
+- Filebeat
+- Metricbeat

 These Beats allow us to collect the following information from each machine:

-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- Filebeat collects and aggregates various log events regarding the file systems on a host.
+For example, we can process logs for SSH logins to determine successful and failed login attempts into the system.
+Metricbeat reports on the health of a system and collects various machine metrics such as uptime, memory usage, and Network I/O. We can also specifically monitor CPU usage on a host and determine if it is being used as expected or is being exhausted with the potential to fail.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:

-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml file to /etc/ansible/files/filebeat-config.yml.
-- Update the _____ file to include...
+- Update the filebeat-config.yml file to include the installation path, username/password, the IP address of the ELK server under outpout.elasticsearch within the configuration file, and the IP address and port number under the setup.kibana field.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://[public IP address of ELK Server]:5601/app/kibana to check that the installation worked as expected.
+To confirm that the ELK server is receiving logs from Web-1 and Web-2 you will navigate from within the Kibana GUI to Add Log Data --> System Logs --> DEB tab --> Step 5: Module Status --> Check Data.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?_filebeat-playbook.yml.
+It will be copied in the /etc/ansible/roles/filebeat-playbook.yml directory.

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+This can be defined within the Ansible Hosts file.
+Under the "webservers" grouping, we listed the VM's that will be configured with Filebeat.
+In addition, within the same file we created an "elk" group to specify the VM that will be configured with the ELK server.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? http://[public IP address of ELK Server]:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._